 This is a bottle that I am using at the Wine School for our Wine 101 classes.
-It is varietally correct (i.e. it tastes and smells like a sauv blanc is supposed to) and has a great quality-to-price ratio.
+It is varietally correct (i.e., it tastes and smells like a Sauvignon Blanc is supposed to) and has a great quality-to-price ratio.

 The wine is closer to the New Zealand model than the French.
 It offers up grapefruit and a hint of gooseberry.
 There is a clear note of lemon zest along with a spike of pineapple on the palate.
 The finish moves toward fresh grass, white pepper, and apple skin.

-There is a richer quality than expected here, which may be due to it’s aging in old oak barrels for about a half year prior to bottling.
+There is a richer quality than expected here, which may be due to aging in old oak barrels for about a half year before bottling.